Fonds 341 Marion Hill fonds

 Scope and content:

-The series consists of a copy of the family history binder which includes genealogical information on the four lines of ancestors for Marion and Vernon Hill’s children: Hill, Thayer, Heller and Davis.
+The series consists of a photocopy of the family history binder which includes genealogical information on the four lines of ancestors for Marion and Vernon Hill’s children: Hill, Thayer, Heller, and Davis.
 These include family group sheets, photographs, documents, articles and newspaper clippings.
 There are also two memoirs written by Edward Heller titled: “The Call of the Might Peace” and “World War I Memories”.
 The second half of the family history binder contains photographs and memories relating to the childhood of Marion Hill, and photographs of Marion and Vernon Hill’s children and grandchildren.
 It includes a history of the Hill family compiled by Madelon Truax titled “Who We Are–A Hill Saga” presented to Vernon Hill on his 80th birthday, a few family recipes, and some annual Christmas letters.
+There is also a copy of a photograph of the Appleton school.

 Access points: